DeepWave-KAUST/IntraSeismic/README.md

 ## Project Structure
 The repository is organized as follows:

-* :open_file_folder: **intraseismic**: A Python library that includes routines for dataset management, diferent types of coordinates encoding, the IntraSeismic model, train functions, and plotting functions.
+* :open_file_folder: **intraseismic**: A Python library that includes routines for dataset management, different types of coordinates encoding, the IntraSeismic model, train functions, and plotting functions.
 * :open_file_folder: **data**: A folder containing the data or instructions on how to obtain it.
-* :open_file_folder: **notebooks**: A collection of Jupyter notebooks that document the application of IntraSesimic to the inversion of Marmousi, SEAM, and Sleipner datasets.
+* :open_file_folder: **notebooks**: Jupyter notebooks that document the application of IntraSesimic to the inversion of the synthetic Marmousi data.

 ## Notebooks
 The provided notebooks include: